What is an Arduino?

 Arduinos are micro-controller platform boards that work off of package and are programmable with an Arduino IDE over USB.
 These tiny platforms help you realize any wearable or IoT project.
-Now, if you wanted some one to do these projects with, I am right here.
-May be now is a good time to give it a try ? 🙂
+Now, if you have wanted someone to do these projects with, I am right here.
+Maybe now is a good time to give it a try ? 🙂

 - Install the driver for Windows (MAC and Linux users don’t need to do this).
 Use the instructions under “Windows Driver Installation” on this reference page